scratch-css/scratch/README.md

 --

+### Visualization
+Scratch is not an UI framework, it just gives your a powerful API to build them efficiently.
+But, I will also provide UI components on top of it in [this repository](https://github.com/scratch-css/ui).
+So you can install them via npm.

+--

 ### Preprocessors
 Right now, I intend to use [CSSNext](http://cssnext.io/) based on [PostCSS](http://postcss.org/) to write tomorrow's CSS today.
 I believe that this is the best setting to write efficient, performant and pure CSS with no extra stuff and fastest compile time possible.
 I may add support for LESS and SASS lovers in the future depend on demand.